coleins/Enquest-Training/TA-Training.md

 When you search the card in the card list the card status shows available **on the last column on status click on assign** and search the employee and input the allocation date (the date that the employee started to clock, if you dont remember input the date of joining)

+#### accidentally assigned wrong clocking card number

+go to card list, search for the icard number,

 ## EMPLOYEE

 ### Employee Separation